Physiology (kidneys, digestive system, reproduction)

 Twenty hours of exercises are planned in the form of practical laboratory work and tutorials.
 Their main aim is to illustrate various characteristic and important elements of physiopathology.
 In this context, clinical cases in which the student is required to seek information and propose a diagnostic approach will be proposed.
 Some of the elements seen during the tutorial sessions form part of the subject.
 These points will be clarified.

-Credits for the course are awarded when a mark of 10/20 or above is obtained (taking into account any decimals; a mark of 9.4/20 is therefore well below 10/20 and is reduced to 9/20).
+Credits for the course are awarded when a grade of 50% or higher is obtained, provided that a minimum of 50% has been obtained in each of the two parts.
+The average takes into account any decimal places; a grade of 9.4/20 is therefore well below 10/20 and is rounded down to 9/20.

-A session to consult the examination papers will be offered at the end of the session, after the deliberations.
-This session is designed to help students understand the nature of the errors made.
-At the end of the session, the examination mark is never changed.
+A session to consult exam papers will be offered at the end of the session, after deliberation.
+It is intended to enlighten students on the nature of the errors made.
+At the end of the session, the exam grade is never changed.

 Training | Study programme | Block | Credits | Mandatory |